10 Public Apologies by World Famous Leaders That Will Surprise You

 Author Image

-By Lesley SimeonMA International Studies w/ JournalismLesley is a Bangalore-based contributing writer, with an MA in International Studies and an undergraduate degree in Journalism.
+By Lesley SimeonMA Global Studies w/ JournalismLesley is a Bangalore-based contributing writer, with an MA in International Studies and an undergraduate degree in Journalism.
 He holds firm interests in world history, culture, politics, global conflict and human rights, film and theatre, and aspires to pursue a career in conflict-zone correspondence.
 When not writing feature pieces, he unwinds by cooking or baking, and writing poetry.